Remi Ayodele: Professional career

+Early career

-Ayodele was signed as an undrafted free agent by the New England Patriots after the 2006 NFL Draft on May 8.
+Ayodele was signed as an undrafted free agent by the New England Patriots after the 2006 NFL draft on May 8.
 He was waived on June 16.
 On July 27, he was signed as a free agent by the Baltimore Ravens.
 He was released on September 2.

 On November 7, 2006, he was signed by the Dallas Cowboys to the practice squad.
 He was cut in November 27.
-He was signed to the Baltimore Ravens practice squad on December 5.
+He was signed to the Ravens practice squad on December 5.

-On February 9, 2007, he was re-signed by the Dallas Cowboys and allocated to the Rhein Fire of NFL Europa on February 12.
+On February 9, 2007, he was re-signed by the Cowboys and allocated to the Frankfurt Galaxy of NFL Europa on February 12.
 He made 15 tackles, one sack and one pass breakup.
 He was released by the Cowboys on September 1.

 On September 3, 2007, he was claimed off waivers by the Atlanta Falcons.
 He was released before the season opener on September 7.

 Dallas Cowboys (second stint)

 On September 11, 2007, he was signed by the Dallas Cowboys for depth purposes, after starting nose tackle Jason Ferguson was lost for the year with a biceps injury.
 He appeared in 7 games and was declared inactive for 5 contests, as a backup to nose tackle Jay Ratliff, who was moved from defensive end to replace Ferguson.
 He tallied 5 tackles and one forced fumble.

 Ayodele also had a chance to play on the same team with his brother Akin.
 On December 11, he was released and signed to the practice squad on December 14, where he spent the final four weeks of the season.
 He was cut on August 31, 2008.